lorenzocaputi/Projects/README.md

 # Projects
-Here are some of my last personal projects, have fun!
+Here are some simple personal projects I made to have fun while learning new topics, have a look!